FrancesCoronel/personal-website-v3/_posts/2014-02-21-nothing-to-envy.md

 way possible then.
-Because while most parts of the world today can provide large pieces of literature or some sort of documentation to convey their past struggles and successes, North Korea’s population lacks even basic necessities in their “hermit abyss”.
+Because while most parts of the world today can provide large pieces of literature or some sort of documentation to convey their past struggles and successes, North Korea’s population lacks even basic necessities in their "hermit abyss".
 I cannot therefore recommend a better book that adds to the understanding of North Korea’s concealed present state in this twenty-first century as it delivers captivating human stories as well as informative pieces of political